Natural Language Processing, IASD

 - Team and the project registration : before 1-feb

-- Deliverable for 8th of March: a github/gitlab repository
+- Deliverable for XXX: a github/gitlab repository

 - Final deliverable: a report in pdf and the code via the git repos